phillipdavidstearns/7s7z1s2z/README.md

 ![](images/ControlPanel.png)

-* `Current Status` section relies on websockets to poll and update the values seen here.
+* `Current Settings & Status` - This section relies on websockets to poll and update the values seen here.
 They are a reflection of the current parameters governing the behaviors of the installation.
 * `Change Settings` section relies on websockets to push values entered here to the installation.
 * `logout` ends the session and requires the user to log back in again.
 Sessions are valid only for 24 hours.
 Logging out at the end of each session is highly recommended to ensure security for the safety of the sculpture and visitors.
 *  `Websocket status:` indicates whether the sculpture is connected to the `7s7z1s2z Control Panel` web page. `Current Status` and `Change Settings` require the status to be `Connected`